samueldeva/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 ms.author: billmath
 ---

-# Upgrading to AD FS in Windows Server 2016 using a WID database
+# Upgrading to AD FS in Windows Server 2016/2019 using a WID database

 >Applies To: Windows Server 2019, Windows Server 2016

 ## Upgrading a Windows Server 2012 R2 or 2016 AD FS farm to Windows Server 2019
 The following document will describe how to upgrade your AD FS farm to AD FS in Windows Server 2019 when you are using a WID database.

+AD FS in 2016/2019 makes it easy to upgrade with little risk by offering a "mixed" mode.
+It is now possible to just add a "single" node of AD FS to the farm and add it to your load balancer.
+This provides administrators to validate existing functionality in a phased manner and slowly increase the load to nodes of the newer version until 100% of the load in on the new nodes.

 ### AD FS Farm Behavior Levels (FBL)
 In AD FS for Windows Server 2016, the farm behavior level (FBL) was introduced.
 This is farm-wide setting that determines the features the AD FS farm can use.